-How to Access Key West
+How to Get to Key West

 The most common way to access Key West is by car from Miami.
 To do that, you need to drive along U.S Route 1 until its end.
 The journey from Miami is about 160 miles (260 km) and during your journey you will cross 42 bridges.
 You can also fly directly to Key West International Airport from many U.S cities or you can take a bus.

-Miami to Key West by Car
+Drive to Key West from Miami

 For me, driving is the best solution.
 The roads and bridges are a unique experience.
 Driving can sometimes be repetitive, but you will notice the landscape gradually changing after each bridge.
 You will depart from the busy city of Miami and arrive at peaceful Key West where you need to stop rushing and take your time to explore.